MARQUEZ93/wheelchair/README.md

 showmethecodevideos@gmail.com

-Email me any bugs, edge cases not handled, improvements etc. I rely on the CIQ Simulator for testing different devices as I do not own either of the 3 compatible devices.
+Email me any bugs, edge cases not handled, improvements etc. Provide as much detail as possible + a photo of your Garmin screen.
+I rely on the CIQ Simulator for testing different devices.